How Many Lumens For Office Lighting? January 13, 2023 – Posted in: Lighting Information, Commercial Lighting, General

 Natural Brightness Matters

 It’s difficult for anyone to determine the best lumens for a specific situation because each situation is completely unique.
 But In many cases, you’re office will have many windows to work with.
 As a result, the office space may be brighter during certain parts of the day than originally expected leading to unnecessary glare and eye strain.
 When dealing with ground-level offices, we recommend using brighter lights to ensure the workspace is adequately lit.

-In darker environments, 400 to 500 lumens per square meter should be enough for the office space.
+In darker environments, 400 to 500 lumens per square meter is recommended for the office space.
 In any case, you need bright light sources, so pick lights with a rating of at least 300 lumens per square foot.

-Regardless, the natural brightness of the workspace matters and you should try to incorporate it into your workspace.
+Regardless, natural brightness of the workspace matters and you should try to incorporate it into your office space.

 Besides getting the right lumens, it is essential to achieve the perfect lighting placement.
 If you have a 500 lumens light behind your cubicle, you may not be able to see your keyboard well because the light may be blocked by the wall of the cubicle.
-Typically, the workspace should have 500 lux of lighting, which can be achieved through task lamps.
-All direct surroundings should receive 300 lux of lighting.
+Typically, an office desk should have the full 500 lux of lighting, which can be achieved through task lamps.
+All direct surroundings should receive a minimum of 300 lux.

 If you’re feel your desk doesn’t have enough lux, a 1,000-lumen desk light should be enough to provide 500 lux in your immediate work area.
 We have a great guide on selecting the right fixture for your computer desk.
 Get the right placement to ensure every workspace in the office has enough light.
 Usually, overhead lights are best for managed workplaces although supplement lights may be needed in some cases.